Luna71/SpreadsheetPoster/Service/API_README.md

 - The results of the operation (success or failure)
 - Any errors that occur during processing

+## Cross-Sheet Functionality

+The API automatically searches across all sheets in a spreadsheet for a username.
+When a name is found, it updates the specified field in that sheet.
+This allows you to track users who might appear in different sheets within the same spreadsheet.

+Key features:
+- Searches all sheets in a spreadsheet for a username
+- Updates fields when the username is found in any sheet
+- Reports back which sheet was updated in the response
+- If a user appears in multiple sheets, it updates the first occurrence found

 ## API Endpoints

 ### GET /